-Each year on November 17th, National Baklava Day fills the kitchen with a sweet and flaky pastry that’s loved by many.
-Baklava is a sweet dessert that gives layers of texture and flavor between sheets of filo pastry filled with chopped nuts and drizzled with syrup or honey.
+On November 17th, National Baklava Day fills the kitchen with an aroma of a sweet and flaky pastry.
+Baklava’s sweet layers of texture and flavor are created between sheets of filo pastry filled with chopped nuts and drizzled with syrup or honey.

-Believed to have originated by the Turkic people in Central Asian nations, Baklava is a dessert in many countries and prepared in several ways.
+Many believe Baklava to have originated with the Turkic people in Central Asian nations.
+However, many countries prepare the dessert in a variety of ways.
 The word “Baklava” first appeared in English in 1650.

-If you’ve never tried baklava, there are several varieties.
+If you’ve never tried baklava, try sampling the many varieties.
 Walnuts, pecans, pistachios, or almonds can be used.
-The filling can be composed of raisins, dates, prunes and even figs. Most baklava recipes call for cinnamon, cardamom, or cloves – sometimes all three spices.
+The filling can be composed of raisins, dates, prunes, and even figs. Most baklava recipes call for cinnamon, cardamom, or cloves – sometimes all three spices.

 Preparing this dessert may be somewhat time-consuming.
 However, it is a treat worth the work and the wait.